 Importance of natural gas

-Gas accounted for 51% of energy inputs to electricity generation in 2017.
+Gas accounted for 54% of energy inputs to electricity generation in 2018.
 Natural gas has been the largest input to electricity generation since the late 1990s, but its use declined after 2010, due partly to increased use of wind generation.
-It increased again in 2016 and 2017.
-This was partly due to increased electricity exports to the UK and to reduced generation from lwind and hydro in 2016 and to reduced coal use in 2017.
+It increased again after 2016.
+This was partly due to increased electricity exports to the UK and to reduced generation from wind and hydro in 2016 and to reduced coal use in 2017 and 2018.

 Electricity imports and exports

 Electricity can be imported or exported between Ireland and the UK over interconnectors.
-Ireland changed from being a net importer to a net exporter of electricity in 2016 and continued to be a net exporter in 2017.
-This may cause an increase in the amount of fuels required for electricity generation in Ireland.
+Ireland changed from being a net importer to a net exporter of electricity in 2016 and continued to be a net exporter in 2017 and 2018.
+This causes an increase in the amount of energy required for electricity generation in Ireland.

 Efficiency of electricity supply